phetsims/fourier-making-waves/doc/implementation-notes.md

 **Assertions**

-The sim makes heavy use of `assert` to verify assumptions and perform type checking.
+This sim makes heavy use of `assert` to verify assumptions and perform type checking.
 Most function arguments are type-checked, but it's not a requirement that _all_ arguments are verified.
 Where `assert` is used for type-checking, there is typically no assertion message, unless it was needed during development.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

 **Logging**

-The sim makes heavy use of logging via `phet.log`.
+This sim makes heavy use of logging via `phet.log`.
 If you are making modifications to this sim, or trying to understand its behavior, do so with logging enabled via the `log` query parameter.

 **Memory Management**